contact the culprit:

 are seen as commercialized beings

 they can be bought.
-That

 being said, she quickly admits to being idealistic, and realizes she can't